roeszler/toptails/README.md

   * [Gameplay](assets/images/gamePlay.webp) and [design](#design) structure.
 * As a first time user, I wan't to identify that it is a game of chance.
   * [Spin Button](#spin-button) and [Coin animations](assets/images/coinFlip.webp) popup functioning correctly attends to this.
-* As a first time user, I wan't to be able to selcet chioces in a simple and intuitive way.
+* As a first time user, I wan't to be able to select choices in a simple and intuitive way.
   * [Bet Type](#bet-type-area) and [Bet Amount](#bet-amount-area) areas functioning correctly attend to this.
-* As a first time user, I wan't to inititate the game play in a simple and intutive way.
+* As a first time user, I wan't to initiate the game play in a simple and intuitive way.
   * [Spin Button](#spin-button) functioning correctly attends to this.
 * As a first time user, I wan't the game to require interaction with me.
   * [Bet Amount](#bet-amount-area), [Spin Button](#spin-button), all [popups](#popups), [Bet Select](#bet-type-area) and [footer](#footer) links functioning correctly, attend to this.